LipSurf/plugins/chrome-extension/README.md

 - [ ] More exciting video
 - [ ] All banners on google chrome store
 - [ ] post on lobsters
+- [ ] email back WK about the addon

+WK improvements
+- [ ] put even the wrong answer in the typeahead box so that the user can see when the voice recognizer is recognizing properly but the answer is wrong
+- [ ] furigana?
+- [ ] show/misete -- shows answer and let's user say right/wrong to decide if it was a speech recg. error
+- [ ] let user say kunyomi or onyomi -- put the answer in either way (so they can see the shake too)
+- [ ] do a Levenshtein distance check

 v0.5